To the Members of

 |Evaluation of uncertain tax positions ||Principal Audit Procedures |

 |The Company operates in multiple jurisdictions and is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including indirect tax matters.
-These involve significant management judgment to determine the possible outcome of the uncertain tax positions consequently having an impact on related accounting and disclosures in the standalone financial statements. ||Our audit procedures include the following substantive procedures: |
+These involve significant management judgment to determine the possible outcome of the uncertain tax positions consequently having an impact on related accounting and disclosures in the consolidated financial statements. ||Our audit procedures include the following substantive procedures: |

 | || Obtained understanding of key uncertain tax positions; and |

-| || We along with our internal tax experts - |
+| || We along with our internal tax experts |

 | ||Read and analyzed select key correspondences external legal opinions / consultations by management for key uncertain tax positions; |